ctrlv21/ctrlv21/README.md

 - 👋 Hi, I’m @ctrlv21
-- 👀 I’m interested in learning iOS/android app develoment
+- 👀 I’m all about leveraging data to draw business insights!
-- 🌱 I’m currently learning Information Technology and i'm in my First Year
+- 🌱 I’m in my final year of my B Tech in Information Technology
-- 💞️ I’m looking to collaborate on projects in c/c++/python
+- 💞️ I’m looking to find data analytics/ ML opportunities!
-- 📫 How to reach me : rucha.gavaskar@gmail.com
+- 📫 How to reach me : rgavaskar21@gmail.com

 <!---
 ctrlv21/ctrlv21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.